Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 gas, i.e. is it diesel, unleaded, ethanol derived fuel..

 In order to track which gas type the user would like to be subscribed, an association table will be declared to link a user to a gas type.
+This table creates a bounded link at the ORM `SQLAlchemy` level between a user and a type of fuel, from table `gas_types`.

-Here is a diagram of all the entities and the association (1:1 or Many to One are not represented, but PK and FK are, and should be enought to read it).
+Here is bellow a diagram of all the entities and the association (1:1 or Many to One are not represented, but PK and FK are, and should be enought to read it).

 ![EA](EA_GasStations.png#center)

 ### Mirroring theses entities using an ORM

-In order to conveniently use all theses tables, we will declares `Sqlalchemy` classes and link them using the new version declarative implementation.
+In order to conveniently use all theses tables, we will declares `SQLAlchemy` classes and link them using the version `2` declarative implementation.

-Here is the declaration of the previously mentionned classes, stored into a `models.py`
+Here is the declaration of the previously mentionned classes, stored into a `models.py` module of our application.

 ```python
 from typing import List